adonese/adonese.github.io/_posts/2021-01-15-api-design.md

 layout: post
 ---

 This post serves as a walkthrough for noebs sdks.
 Noebs is an open source payment gateway with large support and adoption from many corporations in Sudan.
 Our goal is to _make payments secure and simple_, and we want to do that super fast.
 To this end, we started rolling out our sdks.
 SDKs are fancy way of saying libraries, a code that others can import to interact with our services.
 Noebs sdk is derived from our code, and it is being used in prod for a while now.
+The code for all of these sdks are available [here](https://github.com/noebs)

 When started developing our sdk, we had these constraints: